phalcon/documentation/docs/api/phalcon_html.md

 ```
 Walks the resultset once, building both the option map and the
 per-option resolved attribute map.
 Closures in `attributesMap`
-receive the current row; string values are passed through.
+receive the current row; static values are passed through.
+`false` or `null` values skip the attribute entirely.